Branis333/Database_Prediction_Pipeline_Group15-/REPORT.md

 **Challenge**: Handling intermittent or failed connections to either database
 **Solution**: Added robust error handling and connection retries in `api/database.py`, ensuring reliability in production

----

-## Lessons Learned

-**From Task 1**:
-- Dual-database systems require strong planning for synchronization and consistency
-- JSON schema validation in MongoDB is essential for maintaining data integrity
-- Automating import and migration reduces human error and improves scalability
-- A well-structured `.env` and connection manager improves maintainability and security
-- Documentation like ERDs and schema examples help streamline onboarding and development

 ### Task 2 Specific Challenges:
 1. **Database Connection Management**